In Europe

 Now, Gee is a Turkish graduate student from Lund, in Korea for one term to study the Saemaeul movement, as well as make some money working for Samsung (duh!).
 As we were in the company of Swedes, he teased them about the sing-along drinking games the merry tall folk play.
 Then it began.
 Swedish social drinkers Mow, Eva, and Bohr suggested we play this game, in which we would call the “it” person “bitch”.
 The trio began to hesitate in Swedish.
 The talk was hushed, but intense, and serious.

 Lanka, Gee, and I asked.
 What’s going on?
 Is the game too complicated to explain?
+No. It was that we had to call the person “bitch”.

+What did they mean?
+The word “bitch” apparently has a more gender-neutral equivalent in Swedish, while keeping the sassy tone.
 “What about man-bitch then?”
 “No, because that puts the man before the woman, that’s not fair” “Then bitch-man?”
 “Manwhore?!”

 We never did draw a conclusion, of course.
+Skål to the Sveriges Kvinnolobby!

-This entry was posted in: Diaspora Life
+This entry was posted in: In Europe

 by